 Alison Novelli

-Alison Novelli | they/them | is an intimacy professional, facilitator, and consultant.
+Alison Novelli | they/them | is an intimacy professional, mental health coordinator, facilitator, and consultant.
 They are passionate about decreasing stress and co-creating alchemically resilient artistic spaces.
 Alison practices cultural humility and takes an intersectional approach to all of their work.

 As an intimacy professional, Alison is dedicated to creating dynamic stories of intimacy for stage and screen.
 They are committed to realizing a show’s creative vision with an emphasis on authenticity, dignity, and compassion.

-As a workshop facilitator and consultant, Alison draws on their extensive theater background and professional education to facilitate with curiosity, compassion, and play.
-Alison specializes in decreasing stress, growing embodied self-awareness, consent, and increasing capacity for ease and challenge.
+Alison facilitates with curiosity, compassion, and play, drawing on their extensive theater background and professional education.
 Through a trauma-informed, resilience-oriented approach, Alison works with individuals, companies, and organizations to build sustainable and adaptive strategies, policies, and practices that are responsive to an ever-changing arts landscape.

 Currently, Alison is partnered with The Jen Waldman Studio on Consent-Based Practices.
 They have facilitated and consulted with numerous organizations including Barnard College, The Jen Waldman Studio, Ring of Keys, Actors Equity Foundation, and the Feirstein Graduate School of Cinema.
-Read more about their services here.
+Read more about their workshops here.

 For more on their artistic work, visit www.alisonnovelli.com